Palakbhatt/SQL-Questions-Answers/README.md

 Q3.
 Show first name of patients that start with the letter 'C'

 Q4.
 Show first name and last name of patients that weight within the range of 100 to 120 (inclusive)

+Q5.
+Update the patients table for the allergies column.
+If the patient's allergies is null then replace it with 'NKA'